alabou/NMOS-MatroxOnly/NMOS With H.264.md

 A Sender MAY, unless constrained by IS-11, produce any H.264 coded stream that is compliant with the `profile` and `level` of the associated Flow.
 Such a Sender MAY use one or multiple active parameter sets as per the [H.264][] specification.
 A Sender MAY seamlessly change dynamically the coded stream's active parameter sets, provided that the Flow associated with the Sender changes accordingly and the content of the SDP transport file does not change.
 If the content of the SDP transport file changes, the Sender MUST comply with IS-04, IS-05.
 A Sender indicates its mode of operation with the `parameter_sets_flow_mode` and `parameter_sets_transport_mode` attributes.

+For the purpose of not changing the SDP transport file, a Sender MAY keep an SDP transport file `b=` bitrate attribute unchanged if the actual value is lower than the one published in the SDP transport file.
+Similarly a Sender MAY keep the SDP transport file format parameter `profile-level-id` unchanged if the actual value is a subset of the one published in the SDP transport file.

 A Sender MUST transport parameter sets `in_band` when the H.264 stream is transmitted over an MPEG2-TS based transport as per the [H.222.0][] specification.

 A Sender operating with `parameter_sets_flow_mode` set to `strict` MUST produce a coded bitstream using at most one SPS and MAY use a number of PPS associated with at most one Flow.
 The parameter sets MUST be defined once in-band or out-of-band and MAY be refreshed by in-band duplicates.